Curaçao: Tourism

 While tourism plays a major role in Curaçao's economy, the island is less reliant on tourism than many other Caribbean countries.
 Most tourists come to Curaçao from the Netherlands, the eastern United States, South America and other Caribbean islands.
 Curaçao was a Caribbean leader in cruise ship tourism growth, with 610,186 cruise passengers in 2013, a 41.4% increase over the previous year.
-Hato International Airport received 1,772,501 passengers in 2013 and announced capital investments totaling US$48 million aimed at transforming the airport into a regional hub by 2018.
+Hato International Airport received 1.7 million passengers in 2013 and announced capital investments totalling US$48 million aimed at transforming the airport into a regional hub by 2018.

 The Curaçaoan insular shelf's sharp drop-off known as the "Blue Edge" is often visited by scuba diving tourists.
-Coral reefs for snorkeling and scuba diving can be reached without a boat.
+Coral reefs for snorkelling and scuba diving can be reached without a boat.
 The southern coast has calm waters as well as many small beaches, such as Jan Thiel and Cas Abou.
 At the westernmost point of the island is Watamula and the Cliff Villa Peninsula which are good locations for drift diving.
 The coastline of Curaçao features numerous bays and inlets which serve as popular mooring locations for boats.

 In June 2017, the island was named the Top Cruise Destination in the Southern Caribbean by Cruise Critic, a major online forum.
 The winners of the Destination Awards were selected based on comments from cruise passengers who rated the downtown area of Willemstad as "amazing" and the food and shopping as "excellent".
-The historic centre of Willemstad is a World Heritage Site.
+The historic centre of Willemstad is a UNESCO World Heritage Site.
 Another attraction is the town's colourful street art.
 The Blue Bay Sculpture Garden with works from known Curaçao artists is situated in a nearby resort.
 Landhuis Bloemhof is an art museum and gallery located in Willemstad.

 Some of the coral reefs are affected by tourism.
 Porto Marie Beach is experimenting with artificial coral reefs to improve the reef's condition.
 Hundreds of artificial coral blocks that have been placed are now home to a large array of tropical fish.
 It is now under investigation to see if the sewer waste of hotels is a partial cause of the dying of the coral reef.

 Ecotourism is a growing segment of Curaçaoan tourism.
-One site in particular – Mambo Beach, also known as "Seaquarium Beach" – is a popular destination due to the calm tides for children, frequent viewing of marine life, and vibrant coral reefs – some of which have been artificially planted to improve reef health.
+Mambo Beach – also known as "Seaquarium Beach" – for example, is a popular destination due to the calm tides for children, frequent viewing of marine life, and coral reefs – some of which have been artificially planted to improve reef health.